-To what extent Ferry & Max took their napkin-thinking during dinner together, or perhaps while discussing the logo concept at a bar/lounge (in 1951), that is uncertain.
-What is known is the Porsche crest having been rendered afterwards (in 1952) by Franz Xaver Reimspeiss , a Porsche employee—his areas of expertise for the company being engines, brakes, and chassis design.
+To what extent Ferry & Max took their napkin-thinking during their meeting in NYC (in 1951), that is uncertain.
+What is known is the Porsche crest having been rendered afterwards (in 1952) by Franz Xaver Reimspeiss, a Porsche employee—his areas of expertise for the company being engines, brakes, and chassis design.
 A refined version of what Reimspiess created first saw public use in 1952 on the horn pad at the center of the 356's steering wheel.

 As time inevitably imposes evolving aesthetic sensibilities, Porsche has heeded the need to make visual refinements to their crest to remain contemporary, a.k.a., competitive.
-To smartly preserve brand recognition, changes made to the crest have been both subtle and incremental, so far spanning 40 years (as of this writing and the images shown.)
+To smartly preserve brand recognition, changes made to the crest have been both subtle and incremental, so far spanning 40 years (as of this writing and the images shown below.)